 Slice the gravlax thin, serve it with an array of accoutrements and prepare to WOW.
 Or pile it high on a cream cheese smeared bagel for a breakfast that is sure to impress!
 No matter how you serve it, everyone will love this cured salmon!

-- Quick to prepare: This recipe only requires 10 to 15 minutes of hands on preparation!
-Making gravlax at home is such a fuss-free process!
+- Quick to prepare: You only need 10 to 15 minutes of hands on preparation for this recipe of gravlax.
+It really is a fuss-free, simple process.

-- Customizable: One of the beautiful things about preparing your own gravlax is that you can control the level of saltiness and customize the flavors!
+- Customizable: One of the beautiful things about preparing your own gravlax of salmon is that you can control the level of saltiness and customize the flavors!

 - Economical: Store-bought gravlax is ridiculously expensive!!
 You can make your own gravlax at home for a fraction of the cost!